Who we’re looking for:

 In the office, you’ll use a foot pedal to control playback of an audio or video file on transcription software.
 Using headphones, you’ll listen to the file and type what you hear according to our specifications.
 (Some transcripts are verbatim, some involve cleaning up speech to make it more readable or comprehensible, some involve adding timestamps, some use special formatting or templates.
 We have a detailed in-house style guide.)
 You’ll use internet research to verify unfamiliar terms or spellings of names where possible.
 Our goal is a readable, accurate transcript that can then be used by the client either as source material for their project (an article or paper, or to select sound bites for a video) or to be included in archives for future researchers.

-Want to work as a transcriber in our Boston office?
+Work as a transcriber in our Boston office

 - Enjoy the opportunity to work flexible hours on YOUR schedule at our convenient downtown office located within one block from four subway lines.